Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

           the plants thoroughly with a strong water jet every few days is generally sufficient to control the problem.
 Heavily infested plants should be removed and placed in the garbage."
-        belowMedia: >-
-          *Tip: Plant Marigolds in a pot and place around your plants.
-The aphids will be attracted to them and you can quickly and easily remove the pot and put in the garbage to avoid mass infestation.*
+        belowMedia: "*Tip: Plant Marigolds in a pot and place around your plants.
+The aphids will be attracted to them and you can quickly and easily remove the pot and put in the garbage to avoid mass infestation.*"

-          *Tip: Aphids come into the greenhouse in a number of different ways: with the wind, on clothing, and by infected plants.
-It’s important to check weekly for signs of aphids and remove infected plants from the greenhouse.*
         imagesVideos:
           image: /uploads/troubleshooting-image.jpg
   - contentBlock: